hvianna/audioMotion.js/README.md

 * Visualize discrete frequencies, or octave bands based on the equal tempered scale
 * Several color gradients with optional vintage LED effect
 * Customizable Web Audio API parameters (FFT size, sensitivity and time-smoothing)
-* HTML5 audio player supporting most popular audio formats, like MP3, AAC (M4A), OGG and FLAC (support may vary depending on browser and operating system)
+* HTML5 audio player for MP3, AAC (M4A), OGG and FLAC files (codec support may vary depending on browser and operating system)
-* Visual file explorer and play queue with drag-and-drop support
+* Visual file explorer and play queue with drag-and-drop functionality
-* Supports M3U playlists (`m3u` and `m3u8` file extensions)
+* Support for M3U playlists (`m3u` and `m3u8` file extensions)
 * Visualize audio from your microphone (or "stereo mix", if your soundcard supports it)
-* Lightweight custom file server written in node.js — also works on standard web servers with minimal additional configuration
+* Lightweight custom file server — also works on standard web servers with minimal configuration
-* Client runs in any modern browser
+* Client runs on any modern browser (tested with Firefox, Chrome and Safari)

 ## Online demo